Polycythemia: History and physical exam

 The first step to evaluate new polycythemia in any individual is to conduct a detailed history and physical exam.
 Patients should be asked about smoking history, altitude, medication use, personal bleeding and clotting history, symptoms of sleep apnea (snoring, apneic episodes), and any family history of hematologic conditions or polycythemia.
 A thorough cardiopulmonary exam including auscultation of the heart and lungs can help evaluate for cardiac shunting or chronic pulmonary disease.
 An abdominal exam can assess for splenomegaly, which can be seen in polycythemia vera.
 Examination of digits for erythromelalgia, clubbing or cyanosis can help assess for chronic hypoxia.

 Laboratory evaluation

 Polycythemia is often initially identified on a complete blood count (CBC).
-The CBC is often repeated to evalute for persistent polycythemia.
+The CBC is often repeated to evaluate for persistent polycythemia.
 If an etiology of polycythemia is unclear from history or physical, additional laboratory evaluation might include: